 - My voice booth is a small standing booth, so please come wearing comfortable clothes and footwear that you can wear all day or is easy to remove!
 Here's a picture of it (and me!) - the ceiling has since been lifted

-- Jewellery that dangles or is liable to make noise will need to be removed during your recording session
+- Jewellery that dangles or is liable to make noise (including watches) will need to be removed during your recording session

 - If you have long hair, please bring a hair tie or clip so you can tie it back during the recording session